taikedz/podfetch/README.md

 Any podcast should have the following properties:

-* URL - where the main page for the podcast can be found, from which the engine derives a list of episodes
+* URL - where the main page for the podcast can be found, from which the podcast-specific module derives a list of episodes
 * Podcast Name : a string giving the name of the podcast
 * Episode Identifier : a short episode identifier, ususally numerical, but sometimes a string of season number and episode number, or just a date.
 * Publishing date : the date the episode was published - typically `YYYY-MM-DD` , though sometimes with a time portion in which case `YYYY-MM-DD-hh:mm:ss` would be usual.